 - Open to non-native English speakers

-- Allow you to set your own rates
+- Allows you to set your own rates

-- Allow you to teach from your phone or tablet
+- Ability to teach from your phone or tablet

 - Have students of all ages